tonyrog/erlister/README.md

 Each sub machine is like an atomic machine.
-The input section uses global input parameters and def variables from the machine declaration.
+The input section uses global input parameters and **def** variables from the machine declaration.
-The input formulas may also use output values and states from sibling sub machines.
+The input formulas may also use output values, timeouts and states from sibling sub machines.

     machine interval;